flarelabs-net/jsx-i18n-exploration/README.md

 Goal: Could internationalization of JSX/TSX templates be as natural as writing JSX itself?

-This project attempts to achieve that goal via a JSX pre-processor that can run as a Vite plugin in a way that mimics how [Angular's i18n works](https://angular.dev/guide/i18n/prepare).
+This project attempts to achieve that goal via a JSX pre-processor that can run as a Vite plugin and produces `$localize` calls, in a way that mimics how [Angular's i18n works](https://angular.dev/guide/i18n/prepare).

 ## Getting started